Arthur Smith (American football, born 1982): Tennessee Titans

 Smith was hired to become the defensive quality control coach for the Tennessee Titans in 2011 under new head coach Mike Munchak.
 Smith then became the offensive quality coach the following season.

 In 2013, Smith was promoted to the assistant offensive line and assistant tight ends coach.
 Munchak was fired after the 2013 season and new head coach Ken Whisenhunt retained Smith as the assistant tight ends coach.
-Mid-way through the 2015 season, Whisenhunt was fired and replaced by tight ends coach Mike Mularkey.
-Mularkey was kept as head coach for the 2016 season and so was Smith as the new tight ends coach.
+Midway through the 2015 season, Whisenhunt was fired and replaced by tight ends coach Mike Mularkey.
+Mularkey was kept as head coach for the 2016 season and Smith was promoted to the new tight ends coach.
 When Mularkey was fired after the 2017 season, new head coach Mike Vrabel kept Smith as the tight ends coach for 2018.

 On January 21, 2019, Smith was promoted to offensive coordinator, replacing Matt LaFleur, who departed to become head coach of the Green Bay Packers two weeks prior.
 In his first year as offensive coordinator, Smith oversaw the highest-scoring Titans team in 16 years, with Derrick Henry, Ryan Tannehill, and Jonnu Smith having career years.
 Smith was praised for his play-calling in the Titans' 28–12 road victory over the top-seeded Baltimore Ravens in the AFC Divisional Round.
 In 2020, the Titans ranked fourth in scoring and second in total yards.